mramshaw/ML_with_SciPy/README.md

 ## Concepts

-This tutorial introduced me to some new concepts, which are listed below.
+This tutorial reminded me of some concepts, which are listed below.

 #### Box-and-whisper plots